 The purpose of the Employer Nomination Scheme (ENS) is to allow Australian employers to fill highly skilled positions with suitably qualified migrants.
 The scheme is designed to assist employers who are unable to meet their skilled Australian workforce needs from the local labour market.

-You may be interested in the General Skilled Migration programme if you are not sponsored by an employer and if you are 18 to 50, with skills in particular occupations required in Australia.
+You may be interested in the General Skilled Migration program if you are not sponsored by an employer and less than 45 years of age, with skills, experience and qualifications of a particular occupation that is required in Australia.

 Skilled Independent, Skilled –Nominated and Skilled-